omar-polo/gmid/README.md

 > dead simple, zero configuration Gemini server

 gmid is a simple and minimal Gemini server.
-It requires no configuration whatsoever so it's well suited for local development machines.
+It can run without configuration, so it's well suited for local development, but at the same time has a configuration file flexible enough to meet the requirements of most capsules.

-Care has been taken to assure that gmid doesn't serve files outside the given directory, and it won't follow symlinks.
-Furthermore, on OpenBSD, gmid is also `pledge(2)`ed and `unveil(2)`ed: the set of pledges are `stdio rpath inet`, with the addition of `proc exec` if CGI scripts are enabled, while the given directory is unveiled with `rx`.
+gmid was initially written to serve static files, but can also optionally execute CGI scripts.
+It was also written with security in
+mind: on FreeBSD and OpenBSD is sandboxed via `capsicum(4)`and `pledge(2)`/`unveil(2)` respectively.

 ## Features